MerkMorassi/mythos-dashboard/INSTALL_MANUAL.md

 ```
 # === API KEYS ===
 # Your secret Google Gemini API Key from Google AI Studio.
-Used by frontend and backend.
+Used by the backend server.
 API_KEY="AIzaSy...your...secret...key...here"

 # (Optional) Your ElevenLabs API key for additional TTS voices.
 Used by the backend.